astuder/lightroom-map-fix/notes.md

 }
 ```

-Replacing `google-map` with an arbitrary string returns the same result, indicating that this the service status functionality is no longer active.
+Replacing `google-map` with an arbitrary string returns the same result, indicating that the service status functionality is no longer active.
 Though still worth documenting in case of issues when the URL goes offline, or Adobe changes its mind.

 The LUA code responsible is in `AGSERVICESTATUS.LUA`, found in `LightroomSDK.dll`.